 Crispy Keto Fried Fish

 - 1 teaspoon Diamond Crystal kosher salt or ½ teaspoon sea salt

 - ½ teaspoon garlic powder

 - 4 (6 oz) ½-inch-thick fillets of a firm, white fish such as cod

 - 1 cup blanched finely ground almond flour

 - Avocado oil

-- In a shallow bowl, whisk the egg with the salt, pepper, garlic powder and dried thyme.
+- In a shallow bowl, whisk the egg with salt, pepper, garlic powder, and dried thyme.

 - Flip the fish.
-Lower heat to medium.
+Lower the heat to medium.
 Cook until crisp and cooked through, 3-4 more minutes.
+Serve immediately.